ng256/KeyboardBlocker/README.md

 ## Installation

+### Using the Installer
+- Run [Setup.exe](https://github.com/ng256/KeyboardBlocker/releases/download/keyblock/Setup.exe) to install Keyboard Blocker.
-Quick install: Download [Setup.exe](https://github.com/ng256/KeyboardBlocker/releases/download/keyblock/Setup.exe) and run it.
-The program will be installed to %APPDATA%\Keyblock and added to Windows startup.
+- The program will be extracted to `%APPDATA%\Keyblock` and added to Windows startup.

+If you want, you can modify the source code and create your own binaries.

 ### Compilation Requirements